People who harm others because of a careless or reckless disregard for a traffic signal should be held accountable for their actions.

 Establishing Negligence After an Accident Caused by a Traffic Signal Violation

 In a lawsuit arising from a motor vehicle accident, the plaintiff has the burden of establishing that the defendant was negligent in causing their injuries or the tragic death of a loved one.
 The plaintiff must prove their case by a preponderance of the evidence, which essentially means that the defendant was more likely than not responsible for the crash.
+Contact our office today to talk with a car accident attorney and learn more about how we may help.

 A negligence claim has four elements: duty, breach of duty, causation, and damages.
 In order to prove that the defendant breached a legal duty of care, the plaintiff may point to the duty of everyone on the road to drive safely and show a violation of a traffic rule or another careless action that fell short of this duty.
 In general, a breach may be established when a driver does not use the precautions that a reasonable person would have used.
+Car accident lawyers assist in these cases.

 For example, a driver who is approaching an intersection has a duty to other drivers, bicyclists, and pedestrians to obey the traffic signal at the intersection, since this is what a reasonable person would do.
 If a motorist fails to do this and runs a red light, they have breached the duty of care that was owed.
 A traffic violation may result in a police report and possibly in a ticket or criminal charges.
 Information from the police report or any criminal proceedings may be used as evidence that the defendant breached a duty that was owed to the plaintiff, even if the defendant was not convicted of a crime.
 In addition to showing that the defendant acted carelessly, the plaintiff would need to show that they likely would not have been hurt had the defendant obeyed the signal.
+Contact our office today to talk with a car accident attorney and learn more about how we may help.